rawles/edit.tf/README.md

 the high bit so they appear as characters in the range 0x80 to 0x9f when exported.
 The other format is 8-bit TTI, designed for use with wxTED, by
 @peterkvt80 - Peter Kwan.
-This includes metadata which can be viewed with ESC-L but which unfortunately cannot yet be edited.
+This includes metadata which can be viewed with ESC-9 but which unfortunately cannot yet be edited.

 Alternatively, a script, `url2raw.pl`, in the `tools/` directory, is provided to assist with conversion on the command line.
 Supply an editor